jmutchek-msft/docker-stuff/README.md

 # docker-stuff

 This repo contains a quick test of multi-process communication in docker.
+Proving for customer that IPC won't work.